nikist97/Python-DataStructures/README.md

 n_queen(4) # returns [1, 3, 0, 2]
 # this means (0th row, 1st column), (1st row, 3rd column), (2nd row, 0th column) and
 # (3rd row, 2nd column) are the places to put a queen on the 4x4 board

+# if you want to save all the states that were covered before finding a solution, pass a second argument as empty list
+covered_paths = []
+n_queen(6, covered_paths)
+# after execution covered_paths will be a list of lists, and every list in it would be a state the algorithm has covered
 ```

 <br>